Anderlecht consider Ugbo as Lokonga replacement after he joins Arsenal

 Why are so many clubs in for Ugbo?

-The striker has attracted interest due to his successful season on loan at Cercle Brugge last season, with just a year left on his Blues contract.
+The striker has attracted interest due to his successful season on loan at Cercle Brugge last season and has just one year left on his Blues contract.

 Ugbo's 17 goals in 34 games for the relegation-threatened side alerted scouts from across Europe, who tend to watch Belgian football closely.